-Pocket door kits give you everything you need for installing this type of sliding door that, when completely open, disappears into a compartment in the adjacent wall.
-A pocket door is otherwise known as a concealed door or hidden door system.
+Pocket door kits give you everything you need for installing this type of sliding door system that, when completely open, disappears into a compartment in the adjacent wall.
+A pocket door system is also known as a concealed door or hidden door.

 Sliding doors as such, can be mounted on the outside of a room, with the door running parallel to the point of entrance.
 However, for it to classed as a pocket door, it should be become hidden from sight when opened by sliding into a ‘pocket’ in the wall.